Department of Psychological and Brain Sciences,

 Research Trajectory

 Hey, this is Xian!
-I’m a 5th-year Ph.D. student at the Department of Psychological & Brain Sciences, Johns Hopkins University.
+I’m a Ph.D. candidate at the Department of Psychological & Brain Sciences, Johns Hopkins University.
 I am co-advised by Dr. Janice Chen and Dr. Christopher Honey.
-My research leverages naturalistic paradigms to investigate how we process ongoing events and how these experiences are encoded and retrieved from memory using behavioral measures, computational models, and fMRI.
+My research leverages naturalistic paradigms to investigate how we process ongoing events and how these experiences are encoded and retrieved using behavioral measures, computational analysis, and fMRI.

 Primary Projects